Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Benchmark Details

-Except for the classic Pendulum environment, we use PyBullet~\cite{coumans2016pybullet} as the simulator for ``standard" POMDP environments.
-As the practice in VRM~\cite{han2019variational}, we remove all the position/angle-related entries in the observation space for ``-V" environments and velocity-related entries for ``-P" environments, to transform the original MDP into POMDP.
+We adopt the occlusion benchmark proposed by VRM, replace the deprecated roboschool with PyBullet~\cite{coumans2016pybullet} as suggested by the official github repository\footnote{\url{https://github.com/openai/roboschool\#deprecated-please-use-pybullet-instead}}.
+We follow the practice in VRM~\cite{han2019variational} in the other aspects of environment design, \ie we remove all the position/angle-related entries in the observation space for ``-V" environments and velocity-related entries for ``-P" environments, to transform the original MDP into POMDP.